 Cortney Robinson (MPP ’01) and his wife, Abby, welcomed parenthood with the birth of their first son, Herman Benjamin Robinson, on Oct.
 24, 2015 in Arlington, VA.

 Bridget Lavelle (PhD ’13) and her husband, Matthew Paul, merged their family names to become Bridget and Matthew Pavelle.
 On Dec.
 30, 2015, their daughter, Mauve Elizabeth Pavelle, was born.
 The Pavelles live in Olympia, WA, where they work for the research and data analysis division of the Washington State Department of Social and Health Services.

 Stephanie Chang (MPP/MSW ’14) and her husband, Sean Gray, welcomed Sonya Belle Gray-Chang on August 4, 2015.

-New job: Tell us what you're working on.
+Tell us what you're working on.

 Bulbul Gupta (MPP ’04) is head of social innovation at Greyston Social Enterprise, a New York benefit corporation.
 Bulbul also serves as board chair for Upaya Social Ventures and is a policy advisor to Hillary for America 2016.

 Matthew Mejia (BA ’12), hired as a policy analyst at the Harlem Children’s Zone in December 2014, was promoted to policy and research associate in October.
 He sends his love “to the Fordie family.”